 Getting a prototype that would be convincing enough to get funding takes quite a bit of cash.
 In my experience, the cost is anywhere from $10,000 up to $50,000 on average.
 Plus, you might want to get a patent in there too.
 If you don’t have that kind of budget, then you’ll need to build your own prototype.
 It’ll still cost some money, but you can save a lot when creating your proof of concept.

 Once you have that prototype, you’ll be ready to focus on getting investments to move the product forward.
 Keep in mind, this could take you years instead of months to create by yourself.
 No product can go to market without funding, even if you have a great idea.
 That money will go to marketing, sales, and production.
 While you could try to get a larger company to pick up your idea, keep in mind that they have teams of people coming up with ideas with huge R&D budgets.

 If you want success, your best bet is to create a prototype, get funding, and launch a company.
+Make sure you find all the resources you possibly can to support your ideas.
 Selling a successful product and company is easier than one that has no proven market.
 Not that it can’t happen, because it does, but the chance of success is not as high.
 Some people will tell you that luck is a part of this, I’d disagree.
 Be persistent and enjoy the journey.
 Even if it takes years of working on it as you have time and money to do so, stick with it.
 Your idea is important for as long as you enjoy it.
 Happy inventing!